 On the other hand, Snapdragon processors also use octa-core CPUs, but instead of Cortex, they use Qualcomm Kryo CPU cores.
 Snapdragon 660 uses Qualcomm Kryo 260, and Snapdragon 675 uses Qualcomm Kryo 460, which is a much-advanced version of the previous one.
 Qualcomm cores are considered to be more optimised and better-performing CPUs than Cortex.
 Snapdragon 675 again wins the competition because of its more efficient and fast CPU.

 Also read: Snapdragon 710 vs 675 vs 636

 GPU and Storage

-In terms of storage, Exynos can be slightly superior to the Snapdragon as the storage is better optimised, and it provides better reading and writing speeds.
+Exynos can be slightly superior to the Snapdragon as the storage is better optimised as far as storage is concerned, and it provides better reading and writing speeds.